-- "Label in program" is the name of the variable in the code (n and m in this case).
-Variable names are case-sensitive. - "Fixed value" is used to set the variable to a defined value - "Minimal value" and "Maximal value" are the limits of the variable for the optimization test. - "Step" is the interval of variables to be tested in the optimization.
+- "Label in program" is the name of the variable in the code (n and m in this case). - "Fixed value" is used to set the variable to a defined value. - "Min." and "Max." are the limits of the variable for the optimization test. - "Step" is the interval of variables to be tested in the optimization.